-• The user's required time to resolution
+- The user's required time to resolution

 - The availability of a work-around

 - User's VIP status

 - Risk

-Table 4-5 provides general guidance for establishing incident urgency at the primary echelons, under "normal" operating conditions and involving non-VIP users.
+Table 4-5 and Table 4-6 provide general guidance for establishing incident impact and urgency at the primary echelons, under "normal" operating conditions and involving non-VIP users.
 The exact required resolution times for echelons, MITSCs, bases, and commands will be determined at the time of implementation.